squidfunk/mkdocs-material/docs/customization.md

 source venv/bin/activate
 ```

-!!! note "Get pip to refuse working outside a `venv`"
+!!! note "Ensure pip always runs in a virtual environment"

     If you set the environment variable `PIP_REQUIRE_VIRTUALENV` to
     `true`, `pip` will refuse to install anything outside a virtual